CSS-Electronics/canedge-influxdb-writer/README.md

 #### Import simplified dashboard template
+- In `Dashboards/Browse` click `Import` and load the `dashboard-template-simple.json` from this repo
-- To get started, import the `dashboard-template-simple.json` to visualize your own data
+- Select a time period and signal with data to verify that your own data displays as expected
 - After this, you can optionally start customizing your panels as explained in the CANedge Intro

 ----